 SILO was a devised performance that presented a group of people in the process of discovering their ‘way’, with the audience invited to witness their idiosyncratic attempts at transformation and collective autonomy.

-In developing this work I was drawn to the worlds of alternative communities, cults, hippie communes, evangelicalism, the self-help industry, EST and new age mysticism.
+In developing this work I was drawn to the worlds of alternative communities, cults, hippie communes, evangelism, the self-help industry, EST and new age mysticism.

 References included Adam Curtis' documentary 'All Watched Over By Machines of Love and Hate', grainy video recordings of The Living Theatre, television interviews of Ayn Rand, Buckminster Fuller and his Geodesic Domes, the Jonestown massacre, and Irish for dancing.